-- d.
-RAs will prepare and submit PRs through the DAI system's Procure to Pay module, using the Location and Address Code S5121A, to ensure receipt by the PC no later than the time frames as reflected in the annual PR deadline memorandum (current memorandum is posted on the Resource Page for this Manual). - e.
-A PR package is considered complete when funded, approved, and the package is ready for execution at the time of submission without rework.
-Requirements will be properly funded and certified by the appropriate individuals or boards.
+e.
+A PR package is considered complete when funded, approved, and the package is ready for execution.
+Requirements will be properly funded and certified by the appropriate individuals or boards prior to award.
 The package will be forwarded to the PC via the PC Mailbox (except the funded PR document and MFT Checklist (if applicable), which will be sent via DAI, see above).